 Is there an accessible area where I can see the stage from?

 Yes, an accessible viewing platform will be available at Gauze Street which will allow for a view of the circus stage and the aerial spectacular.
-An additional viewing platform for the parade will be on Storie St. Please email email@example.com to request a viewing pass.
+An additional viewing platform for the parade will be on Storie Street at the entrance to UWS Library.
+Disabled Parking is also available at UWS and can be accessed from George Street entrance to the UWS.
+Please email email@example.com to request a viewing pass.

 My child has additional support needs.
 What support is available during the event?

-A walk in Sensory Safe Space will be available in the POP store in the Piazza Shopping Centre during the Festival.
+A walk in Quiet Room will be available in the POP store in the Piazza Shopping Centre during the Festival.

 ‘Relaxed sessions’ are available for the Silent Disco.